Last Updated on January 25, 2023 by Ed Joven

-Crispy Pata is one of the famous dish served in many popular restaurant in the Philippines and in other parts of the world where there is Filipino restaurant.
+Crispy Pata Recipe is one of the famous dishes served in many popular restaurants in the Philippines.
+You can also find it in other parts of the world where there is a Filipino restaurant.

-Crispy Pata dish is deep fried pork legs ( Pata means Pork Feet in spanish ), a very delicious meal and although it is very high in cholesterol but with the crispy skin and soft meat plus the dipping sauce ( soy sauce, combined with vinegar and diced garlic ) makes it irresistible and keeps customers coming back for more.
+Crispy Pata dish is deep fried pork legs, Pata means Pork Feet in Spanish.
+This is a very delicious meal and although it is very high in cholesterol, but with the crispy skin and soft meat plus the dipping sauce makes it irresistible and keeps customers coming back for more.

 - 7 pieces dried bay leaves